Two-Time Relativistic Bohmian Model of Quantum Mechanics: TTBM definition and properties

-In presence of a scalar potential $V\neq0$, one has: $H=m\gamma_{c}c^{2}+V_{Q}+V$ and these equations continue to hold with $H-V$ replacing $H_{free}$, by using the generalized Klein-Gordon equation.
 Eq.
-(5) is nothing other than the well-known continuity equation that can also be obtained by applying the Klein-Gordon equation to $\psi$ and $\psi^*$ and which fails to represent the conservation of a probability density (see, e.g. \cite{27}).
-In fact, our model \emph {explicitly} requires the validity of the continuity equation
+(5) is nothing other than the well-known continuity equation that can also be obtained by applying the Klein-Gordon equation to $\psi$ and $\psi^*$ and which fails to represent the conservation of a probability density (see, e.g. \cite{36}).
+However, \emph{in TTBM the non-relativistic meaning of $R^2$ as volumetric probability density can be recovered}.
+For that, it is enough to \emph{expressly} request the validity of the continuity equation:

-which expresses the conservation of the probability of finding the particle in a unit volume.
-There should be no doubt that eq.
-(6), accepted without discussion in the non-relativistic case, also holds in the relativistic one, because it is independent of the relativistic mass of the particle and could depend only on its dimensional Lorentzian contraction; which is neglected when treating the particle as a material point.
+which imposes the conservation of the probability of finding the particle in a unit volume.
+This equation must also be extended to the relativistic case, because it is independent of the relativistic mass of the particle and could depend only on its dimensional Lorentzian contraction; which is neglected when treating the particle as a material point.